-The Parish Hall has recently re opened with limited numbers permitted and with a phased return of classes.
-A full risk assessment has been undertaken and many precautions have been implemented to keep the hall as safe as possible for users.
-Sanitising stations have been installed and social distancing signage put up throughout the building.
-A one way system is in use to minimise contact between user groups.
+The Parish Hall has recently re opened with increasing numbers permitted and a phased return of classes.
+Many new classes have now also begun at the hall.
+A full risk assessment has been undertaken and precautions have been implemented to keep the hall as safe as possible for users.
+Sanitising stations have been installed and will remain for the immediate future.
 Cleaning materials, tissues and bins have been provided for the use of anyone hiring the hall.

 We would ask at this time that everyone remembers their neighbours and others in the community that may be isolated or need additional assistance at this difficult time.

 Whiston Parish Council – Chairman’s Annual Report 2019-2020